CloudCannon/documentation/_guide/2_overview.md

 Download the [Creative site](/creative.zip).

+Creative is a [Jekyll](http://jekyllrb.com) site.
+Jekyll sites are similar to static sites (websites with just HTML, CSS and Javascript files) but much more powerful.
+You can have a blog, layouts and complex generated pages.

-This website started off as a free template.
+This website started off as a free HTML5 template.
 It's been converted to a Jekyll website with a blog, layouts and other features.

-For a full walkthrough on how to do this check out [Jekyll.tips](http://jekyll.tips).
+For a full guide how to convert a HTML5 template to a Jekyll site check out [Jekyll.tips](http://jekyll.tips).

+### CloudCannon Overview

 Sign up for a CloudCannon account.